 - Irrational fear of making a mistake

-Employee burnout is a common result of poor workplace mental health.
-Like we touched upon before, the main cause of employee burnout is due to a heavy workload but other factors can contribute to burnout such as unclear job expectations, poor work/life balance and dysfunctional working dynamics.
+The main cause of employee burnout is a heavy workload but other factors can contribute to burnout such as unclear job expectations, poor work/life balance and dysfunctional working dynamics.
 Employee burnout can be incredibly dangerous to an employee as it reduces productivity, affects energy levels and can severely harm mental health.